OpenLightingProject/ola/plugins/ftdidmx/README.md

 between data+ and data-.

 For RDM 2 additional resistors of 680 Ohm are needed:
  1. Pull-up connects between Data+ and VCC
  2. Pull-down between Data- and the common/ground.

+*Please note:* these values are based on the book "Control Freak" by Simon Howell and are what I used in my test setup, however the standard actually proscribes 133 Ohm and 562 Ohm resistors.

 #### Diagram
      +V